-That is, by the afore-mentioned choice of " coordinates," (11a) [see the end of Appendix I] is transformed into this equation.
+That is, by the afore-mentioned choice of "co-ordinates," (11a) is transformed into this equation.

-We see from (12) that the imaginary time co-ordinate x_4 , enters into the condition of transformation in exactly the same way as the space co-ordinates x_1 , x_2 , x_3 .
-It is due to this fact that, according to the theory of relativity, the " time " x_4 , enters into natural laws in the same form as the space co-ordinates x_1 , x_2 , x_3 .
+We see from (12) that the imaginary time co-ordinate x_4 enters into the condition of transformation in exactly the same way as the space co-ordinates x_1 , x_2 , x_3 .
+It is due to this fact that, according to the theory of relativity, the "time" x_4 enters into natural laws in the same form as the space co-ordinates x_1 , x_2 , x_3 .

-A four-dimensional continuum described by the "co-ordinates" x_1 , x_2 , x_3 , x_4 , was called "world" by Minkowski, who also termed a point-event a "world-point."
-From a "happening" in three-dimensional space, physics becomes, as it were, an "existence " in the four-dimensional "world."
+A four-dimensional continuum described by the "coordinates" x_1 , x_2 , x_3 , x_4 , was called "world" by Minkowski, who also termed a point-event a "world-point."
+From a "happening" in three-dimensional space, physics becomes, as it were, an "existence" in the four-dimensional "world."

-This four-dimensional " world " bears a close similarity to the threedimensional " space " of (Euclidean) analytical geometry.
-If we introduce into the latter a new Cartesian co-ordinate system (x'1, x'2, x'3) with the same origin, then x'1, x'2, x'3 , are linear homogeneous functions of x_1, x_2, x_3 which identically satisfy the equation
+This four-dimensional "world" bears a close similarity to the three-dimensional "space" of (Euclidean) analytical geometry.
+If we introduce into the latter a new Cartesian co-ordinate system (x'1, x'2, x'3) with the same origin, then x'1, x'2, x'3 , are linear homogeneous functions of x_1, x_2, x_3 , which identically satisfy the equation

 The analogy with (12) is a complete one.
-We can regard Minkowski's " world " in a formal manner as a four-dimensional Euclidean space (with an imaginary time coordinate); the Lorentz transformation corresponds to a " rotation " of the co-ordinate system in the fourdimensional " world."
+We can regard Minkowski's "world" in a formal manner as a four-dimensional Euclidean space (with imaginary time co-ordinate); the Lorentz transformation corresponds to a "rotation" of the co-ordinate system in the four-dimensional "world."

-APPENDIX 03-The Experimental Confirmation of the General Theory of Relativity
+The Experimental Confirmation of the General Theory of Relativity